Finding Pleasure in Mathematics and Physics

 It took me a little while to get good at explaining math.
 I always worked on the premise that nothing should be taken for granted.
 But, to actually find all the things I did take for granted and didn't see at first, took time.
-But I have had my practice, far beyond what my Wyzant 50 hour badge says.
+But I have had my practice, far beyond my Wyzant 100+ hours experience.

 While I was working on my undergraduate degree (2006-2008), I was teaching Intermediate and College Algebra labs at FGCU as well as tutoring for "Adaptive Services" and the "Center for Academic Achievement."
 It was during this time that I grew to love teaching.
 I then had the wonderful opportunity to teach AP Calculus and AP Statistics at Seacrest in Naples FL, while their main teacher was out on her maternity leave.
-Right now, I am in my fourth year teaching in Lee County School District.
-I have taught Algebra II, Algebra II Honors, Precalculus, AP Calculus, and Math for College Readiness.
+To date, I have taught Geometry, Algebra, Precalulus, AP Calculus, AP Statistics, AP Physics, and various other math and science courses,